 - Do you desire fame to be seen or valued?

-- Do you desire fame to help others or to make them proud?
+- Why do you desire fame?
+Is it to help others or to make them proud?

 - Now look at your answers and determine what your overall life goal is.
 Do you need fame to accomplish your life goal?

-- What type of relationships makes you feel whole?
+- Which type of relationship makes you feel whole?

-- What kind of skills and abilities do you want to nurture within your relationships?
+- Are there skills and abilities you want to nurture within your relationships?